Lupinus rivularis: Description

 This is a robust, erect perennial herb or subshrub growing up to about a meter tall.
 The long taproot enables its growth in dry soil environments that are typical of disturbed botanical environments.
 The mostly hairless stem is thick, hollow, and reddish in color.
 Each alternate, palmately compound leaf is made up of 5 to 9 wide leaflets 2–4 cm long.
 The inflorescence is a raceme of many flowers sometimes arranged in whorls.
 The flower is light purple in color, often with white parts or shading.
 The fruit is a somewhat hairy legume pod up to 7 cm long which turns dark as it ages.
 The seed pods house 6–10 seeds and are coated in sparsely distributed hairs.
 Riverbank lupine also has a distinct aroma that stimulates the attraction of its pollinators.
 The bloom occurs from March to July, lasting approximately two to four weeks.

 Conservation status

 In British Columbia, riverbank lupine is considered endangered due to genetic breeding with other lupine species, loss of habitat, predation, pesticide use, and a multitude of other factors.
-However, its distribution is fairly stable throughout the rest of its range of distribution.
+However, its distribution is fairly stable throughout the rest of its range.